-See "Slip indicator light" and "Vehicle Dynamic Control (VDC) OFF indicator light" in the "Instruments and controls" section.
+See "Slip indicator light" and "Vehicle Dynamic Control (VDC) off indicator light" in the "Instruments and controls" section.

-If a malfunction occurs in the system, the indicator light will come on in the instrument panel.
-The VDC system automatically turns off when these indicator lights are off.
+If a malfunction occurs in the system, the $\Omega$ indicator light comes on in the instrument panel.
+The VDC system automatically turns off when the indicator light is off.